alexsee/processexplorer/webportal/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.4.

+## Configure development environment

+To build the webportal, execute `npm install` to retrieve all dependencies for the project.
+Afterwards, the development server and the build of the project is available.

+The backend service is assumed to be running on `http://localhost:8080`.
+This configuration can be changed in the `src/environments/environment.ts` file for development.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.